kthayashi/qmdcv/README.md

 This package was inspired by the [`vitae`](https://github.com/mitchelloharawild/vitae/) and [`datadrivencv`](https://github.com/nstrayer/datadrivencv) packages.
-Go check them out if you are looking for a more general-purpose package.
+Go check them out if you are looking for a more robust, general-purpose package.

 ## Disclaimers